“The world is full of fools who never get it right”- Lightning Seeds.

 7. Ma Wan (Park Island), HONG KONG

 I spent a year living on Ma Wan island (2012-2013).
 In Hong Kong terms, it’s an island with a theme park, an old school Chinese town and fishing port and an island connected only by bus (which incurs a fee to enter unless you are an island resident!).
+Yes you need to pay to get here!

 I never truly wrote about my time on Ma Wan – a magical part of my journey.
 At the time, I was growing my travel blog business and finishing off my teaching stint in the Kong before worlding it one more time.
 When I left one hot day in September 2013, I never returned to little Ma Wan.